cmosol/recipes-website/README.md

 # recipes-website
-A simple webpage to practice the basics of html. /n view the current project state here: https://cmosol.github.io/recipes-website/
+A simple webpage to practice the basics of html.
+View the current project state here: https://cmosol.github.io/recipes-website/